Miruken-ES5/miruken/wiki/OBJECTS.md

     };

 ###Static
 You can also `extend` objects with functions that are static and accessible to all instances of that class.
-As mentioned above, this is second argument you can pass into the `extend` function.
+As mentioned above, this is the second argument you can pass into the `extend` function.

 For example, using pseudo-code: